 Causes of obesity

-These days we catch up unhealthy behaviors at the blink of an eye.
+These days we catch up on unhealthy behaviors in the blink of an eye.
 Here, behavior deals with one’s choice of food.
-Most of the times, our diets are extremely rich in terms of calories but lack the essential nutrients.
-This causes the increase in the amount of meal at home and also when we eat outside.
+Most of the time, our diets are extremely rich in terms of calories but lack the essential nutrients.
+This causes an increase in the amount of meal at home and also when we eat outside.

 The surrounding or in other words, environment plays a key role in the habits and lifestyle of anyone.
 Today’s society has taken up a lifestyle that is sedentary.
 We have taken to driving cars and declined the amount of walking.
 Our basic physical activities have been replaced by technology and for us, fast food has become the synonym of nutrition.
 All this causes obesity.
 It has been scientifically proved that genetics has played a role in obesity.
 There can be certain disorders in the genes that can lead to obesity.
 However, not everyone becomes obese.

 Effects of obesity

 Socially the effects of obesity are equivalent to the worst.
 The most painful part of obesity is the emotional pain through which one has to go through.
 People who are obese generally face a lot of prejudice and at times discrimination.
 Those who are obese are considered to be less competent and lazy by their colleagues.
 At times finding a job becomes a bit difficult for these people.